johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.17 Pre-Solo Knowledge Test and Review.md

 Complete the [[FAR 61.87 Student Solo Reqs]] required pre-solo knowledge test, ensure pre-solo documentation is filed, and identify any remaining areas for practice.

 ### References
-- West Valley Flying Club Solo Phase Check
+- Phase Check Form (if applicable)
 - [[POH]]

 ### Builds On